-Albert Edison’s definitions of insanity is doing the same thing over and over again and expecting different results.
+Albert Edison’s definition of insanity is doing the same thing over and over again and expecting different results.
 This certainly holds true for making New Year’s resolutions.
 Why do we keep making the same resolutions each year knowing that we didn’t keep them the year before and the year before that?

 According to researcher, Richard Wiseman 88% of all those set resolutions from half of America and probably lots of other people in the world fail.
-He estimated that is 156 million failed resolutions each and every year.
+He estimated that 156 million failed resolutions each and every year.
 Yes, that is insanity!

 Find a Tranquil Environment

 The first step in making mindful resolutions is to find a tranquil environment where you can quiet your mind and feel at peace.
 What this looks and feels like will differ for everyone.